MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md

 There are several synchronisation jobs that are available out-of-the-box.
 The jobs are run in the following order to avoid coupling dependencies between tables.
 For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

 1. CURRENCY - Common Data Service synchronisation job.
-2. VENDOR - Common Data Service synchronisation job.
+2. SUPPLIER - Common Data Service synchronisation job.
 3. CONTACT - Common Data Service synchronisation job.
 4. CUSTOMER - Common Data Service synchronisation job.
 5. SALESPEOPLE - Common Data Service synchronisation job.